luizkowalski/r_indexer/README.md

 ## Code

-* I like to keep controllers slim, keeping as few as possible business logic inside them
+* I like to keep controllers slim, having as few as possible business logic inside them
 * Same goes for Sidekiq workers
 * I'm a big fan o DDD so I like to keep the business logic as close to the model